HOW TO PROVIDE ACADEMIC SUPPORTS

 - Implement policies that allow students to make up missed assignments or those that do not meet standards; communicate the need to make up work promptly to students.

-- Improve communications to parents on students’ academic status and work required.
+- Improve communications to parents on students’ academic status and work required from them.

 - Give teachers regularly scheduled time to meet in grade level and content teams, and professional development on culturally responsive teaching and instructional strategies.